mvtab/aurx/README.md

 Packages may be falsely marked as installed in search operations, if coincidentally an installed package is called exactly like one found online.

 ### List
-If the results include not installed packages or search errors, it means an installed package is not on AUR anymore and you probably want to check that out.
+If the results include not installed packages or search errors, it means an installed package is not on AUR anymore or it got removed from the system.
+If it's installed on the system then it's missing from AUR.

 ### Containers
 You can find an example Containerfile in the root of the repository.